 We next addressed whether the inverse correlation between GRHL2 and NT5E identified in the MCF-7 conditional KO models was observed in a larger series of breast cancer cell lines.
-For this purpose, RNA sequencing (RNA-seq) data from 52 human breast cancer cell lines representing distinct breast cancer subtypes were explored.42 Indeed, GRHL2 mRNA was highly expressed in Her2 low and Her2+ luminal lines and, with more variation, in TNBC basal A breast cancer cell lines while it was not or lowly expressed in TNBC basal B cell lines (p < 0.0001); NT5E showed an opposite pattern (Figure 2A).
-NT5E mRNA expression was somewhat increased in TNBC basal A cell lines as compared to the luminal breast cancer cell lines (p < 0.05) and showed a sharp further increase in TNBC basal B cell lines (p < 0.001).
-For basal A, NT5E expression showed a wide distribution, indicating that GRHL2/NT5E double-positive lines as well as GRHL2-positive/NT5Enegative lines may be present in this subtype.
-Immunohistochemistry (IHC) confirmed the inverse correlation between GRHL2 and CD73 in selected luminal versus basal B cells (Figure S1).
-The inverse correlation between GRHL2 and NT5E/CD73 expression was further established in a series of breast cancer cell lines representing Her2 negative luminal (CAMA-1 and T47D), Her2+ luminal (MDA-MB-361 and BT474), TNBC basal A (HCC1806 and HCC1143), and TNBC basal B cell lines (MDA-MB-231 and BT549).
-GRHL2 mRNA decreased while NT5E mRNA emerged in the basal B cell lines (Figure 2B).
-In agreement, CD73 protein expression in this series was not detected in luminal cell lines, weakly expressed in basal A cell lines, and strongly expressed in the GRHL2-negative basal B cell lines (Figure 2C).
-Notably, CD73 cell-surface expression as detected by flow cytometry was more heterogeneous with an increase in BT549 but not MDA-MB-231 basal B cells as compared to luminal and basal A cells (Figure 2D).
+For this purpose, RNA-seq data from 52 human breast cancer cell lines representing distinct breast cancer subtypes was explored.
+Indeed, GRHL2 mRNA was highly expressed in Her2 low and Her2+ luminal and, with more variation in TNBC basal A breast cancer cell lines while it was not or lowly expressed in TNBC basal B cell lines (p< 0.0001), NT5E showed an opposite pattern (Fig. 2A).
+NT5E mRNA expression was somewhat increased in TNBC basal A cell lines as compared to the luminal breast cancer cell lines (p<0.05) and showed a sharp further increase in TNBC

+Basal B cell lines (p<0.001).
+For basal A, NT5E expression showed a wide distribution, indicating that GRHL2/NT5E double positive lines as well as GRHL2 positive/NT5E negative lines may be present in this subtype.
+IHC confirmed the inverse correlation between GRHL2 and CD73 in selected luminal versus basal B cells (Fig. S1).
+The inverse correlation between GRHL2 and NT5E/CD73 expression was further established in a series of breast cancer cell lines representing Her2- luminal (CAMA-1 and T47D), Her2+ luminal (MDA-MB-361 and BT474), TNBC basal A (HCC1806 and HCC1143), and TNBC basal B cell lines (MDA-MB-231 and BT549).
+GRHL2 mRNA decreased while NT5E mRNA emerged in the basal B cell lines (Fig. 2B).
+In agreement, CD73 protein expression in this series was not detected in luminal cell lines, weakly expressed in basal A cell lines, and was strongly expressed in the GRHL2 negative basal B cell lines (Fig. 2C).
+Notably, CD73 cell surface expression as detected by flow cytometry was more heterogeneous with an increase in BT549 but not MDA-MB-231 basal B cells as compared to luminal and basal A cells (Fig. 2D).
 This difference between total cellular versus cell surface detected CD73 protein may be related to differences in CD73 shedding from the membrane.13